KarlWalsh/env/README.md

     ansible development.yml -K

-The default behaviour is to not configure git - if you wish to configure git then provide the following extra vars
+The default behaviour is to not configure git - if you wish to configure git then provide the following tag and variables

-    ansible development.yml -K -e "configure_git=true git_username='Groovy Gorilla' git_email=groovy.gorilla@ubuntu.com"
+    ansible development.yml -K --tags configure-git -e "git_username='Groovy Gorilla' git_email=groovy.gorilla@ubuntu.com"